martinjvickers/KAST/README.md

 ### What is this repository for? ###

 ### Quick summary ###
-This is alfcs - Alignment-free comparison software (until maybe we can think of a better name).
+This is alfsc - Alignment-free Sequence Comparsion (until maybe we can think of a better name).

 ### Version ###
 Early Early Beta!
 0.0.1 :-)

 ### How do I get set up? ###

 * sudo apt-get install git g++ cmake python zlib1g-dev libbz2-dev libboost-all-dev

 ### Who do I talk to? ###